uvsq21801511/Kotlin-Language/development.md

 ## [IntelliJ IDEA](https://www.jetbrains.com/idea/)

+IntelliJ IDEA is an IDE.
+The JetBrains product for the development of web and Windows software as well as many applications.
+It is developed by JetBrains (formerly known as IntelliJ), and is available as an Apache 2 Licensed community edition,[5] and in a proprietary commercial edition.
+Both can be used for commercial development.
+IntelliJ offers developers a number of tools for refactoring, software testing, and more.
+In particular, the code coverage analysis and the integrated version controls systems are both particularly helpful.
+IntelliJ supports lots of other languages, including Java, Groovy, and Scala.
+More options are available in the Ultimate version.
+However, the relatively stripped down Community version is still a powerful option for developers.

 ## [Eclipse Neon](https://www.eclipse.org/downloads/)
 One of the other IDEs that can be named is the Eclipse.
 To use Kotlin on the Eclipse, the plugin must be added. for more details you can see [Getting Started with Eclipse Neon](https://kotlinlang.org/docs/tutorials/getting-started-eclipse.html).